 - setting up to monitor vital functions by inserting a catheter into various arteries in the body to take blood samples and to monitor heart and lung function

-- further testing such as blood tests, chest x-rays and electrocardiograms (ECGs), and possibly more complex tests such as CT scans
+- further testing such as blood tests, chest x-rays and electrocardiograms (ECGs), and possibly more complex tests such as computer tomography (CT) scans

-- using medicines or machines to support organs such as the lungs (e.g. BiPAP - see Breathing support), heart (e.g. medicines) and kidneys (e.g. dialysis)
+- using medicines or machines to support organs such as the lungs (e.g. bilevel positive airway pressure (BiPAP) - see Breathing support), heart (e.g. medicines) and kidneys (e.g. dialysis)

 - doing surgery if necessary to stop bleeding or relieve pressure on the brain.